XRPLF/xrpl-dev-portal/content/ledger_format.md

 There are two kinds of Directories:

 * **Owner directories** list other nodes owned by an account, such as RippleState or Offer nodes.
-* **Offer directories** list the offers currently available in the distributed exchange, grouped by exchange rate.
+* **Offer directories** list the offers currently available in the distributed exchange.
+A single Offer Directory contains all the offers that have the same exchange rate for the same issuances.

 Example Directories: